feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **CONCLUSION — THE CONCLUSION REQUIREMENT:**

 Governed by the Conclusion Requirement above.
-Register verified against Step 3D before writing.
+Register verified against Step 3 A4 before writing — this creator ends flat, not poetic.
 Moves from specific to universal.
 Names the universal pattern.
 Connects back to an earlier breadcrumb.
-Final line matches the creator's actual register — poetic or flat, constructed or abrupt, according to what Step 3D documents.
+Ends with the flat signoff pattern: "So, yeah...
+That's it." or equivalent.

 Do not end on "I genuinely don't know."
 Do not end on intellectual uncertainty.
-End in a way that leaves the viewer with something they cannot un-know, in the register this specific creator actually uses.
+Do not end on a constructed poetic line.
+End flat, when the thing has been said.

 ---